 "Stretch marks" in adolescence is a common condition because of the fast growth in terms of height and weight.
-When the skin is expanding rapidly, it will cause the destruction of the collagen structure under the skin layer and follow with the occurence of stretch marks, especially in teenagers who grow up quickly.
+When the skin is expanding rapidly, it will cause the destruction of the collagen structure under the skin layer and followed by the occurrence of stretch marks, especially in teenagers who grow up quickly.
 They are more likely to have stretch marks.

 It is difficult to prevent stretch marks in teenagers since we cannot prohibit the growth of the body.
 Moreover, it is found that frequent use of lotion or body oil is less effective for preventing stretch marks.
 Although it is difficult to prevent, new stretch marks can be treated.
 The new stretch marks are redness and can be treated easier than the white.

-This type of stretch mark must repeatedly undergo the treatment.
+However, This type of stretch mark must repeatedly undergo treatment.
 The result of the treatment will not be as good as the new stretch mark.
 Therefore, the doctor recommended that anyone who early noticed the new stretch marks on your body.
-You should immediately consult with professional doctors in order to undergo treatment early for better result.
+You should immediately consult with professional doctors in order to undergo treatment early for better results.

 Information by Dr. Narumol Tongsreeneam